 Carissa has always had a passion for animals, people, and helping in any way she can.
 She grew up in the local 4-H program showing cattle, hogs, sheep, and pleasure riding horses.
 You could say that the love for animals came pretty naturally to her.

 She has a passion for building relationships with clients and helping their pets live long, healthy lives.
 Veterinary nutrition has always been an interest and has become a large piece of knowledge in her work.
-When not working at the clinic or on school work, you can find Carissa spending time with family and giving lots of love to her pack of Pembroke Welsh Corgis, Londyn, Mr. Wilson, Styrling, Brystol, and Shelby; and Doberman mix, Dax!
+When not working at the clinic or on school work, you can find Carissa spending time with family and giving lots of love to her pack of Pembroke Welsh Corgis, Londyn, Mr. Wilson, Styrling, and Brystol; Doberman mix, Dax; and Scottish Kilt, Lillian Disney!
 She also spends a lot of time enjoying the outdoors, riding with her husband on their Harley and going on many adventures with their Jeeps.

 Monica, Veterinary Assistants\Inventory Manager

 Monica joined our team in June of 2010.
 She was born in Milan, Italy.
-Backgrounds in Finance, and Psychology.
-Monica also has a degree in Massage Therapy from London, UK.
+She backgrounds in finance, and psychology.
+Monica also has a degree in massage therapy from London, UK.
 She lives in Howard County with her son.
-Her pets keep her busy including a dog, cat, and a snake.
+Her pets keep her busy including a French Bulldog and a snake.
 When she has free time she is always working on something new and different, but always crafty.
 She enjoys going on hikes, reading and spending time with her son.

 Mary attended Harcum College in conjunction with The University of Penn.
 There she earned her license as a Registered Veterinary Technician in 2003.
 She came to Triadelphia in December of 2008.
 She has a profound love for her cats and parrots.
-In Mary's spare time she finds different places to visit in the woods and make adventures of it.
+In Mary's spare time she finds different places to visit in the woods and is always sure to make adventures of it.

 Rhyan, Veterinary Receptionist Manager